E&O Insurance >FAQS>LAWYERS in Private Practice FAQs

 The Ontario program, however, will continue to provide you with protection for CLAIMS that subsequently arise out of your earlier practice in Ontario, appreciating that you had practised in Ontario on a permanent basis at the time and maintained the program coverage there.
 You would have coverage of $1 million per CLAIM/$2 million in the aggregate if practising, and $250,000 per CLAIM and in the aggregate if not in practice.

-Provided that the Calgary lawyer meets all of the requirements of the National Mobility Agreement, he or she can, on a temporary basis, practise in Ontario and provide services to his client and others.
-One condition is that the total number of days in which she or he practises in Ontario on a temporary basis cannot be more than 100 days in a calendar year (without any individual extension on the part of the host law society).
+Provided that the Calgary lawyer meets all of the requirements of the National Mobility Agreement, the lawyer can, on a temporary basis, practise in Ontario and provide services to their client and others.
+One condition is that the total number of days in which they practise in Ontario on a temporary basis cannot be more than 100 days in a calendar year (without any individual extension on the part of the host law society).

 If there is a CLAIM, the responding jurisdiction would be the home jurisdiction, in this case the Law Society of Alberta.
 The lawyer would have coverage that is at least the same scope of coverage as that offered in Ontario, with respect to the CLAIM.
-If the Alberta program under which he or she is insured offers greater scope of coverage, that coverage would apply, subject to the CLAIM limits of $1 million per CLAIM/$2 million in the aggregate.
+If the Alberta program under which the lawyer is insured offers greater scope of coverage, that coverage would apply, subject to the CLAIM limits of $1 million per CLAIM/$2 million in the aggregate.